Methodology

 Ensemble Model

 Predictions are generated by a weighted ensemble of two complementary model families.
-Logistic regression provides stable, interpretable baselines with well-understood uncertainty.
-The decision stump forest captures non-linear threshold effects — such as conflict intensity tipping points — that linear models miss.
-The 60/40 weighting balances robustness against expressiveness.
+Logistic regression provides stable, interpretable baselines with well-understood uncertainty (60% weight).
+The decision stump forest captures single-feature threshold effects — such as conflict intensity tipping points (40% weight).
+A gradient boosted tree model is scaffolded for Phase 1 ensemble integration to capture multi-feature interaction effects.

 Calibration